-An Advisory Board, or Board of Advisors, is an affordable, low risk and cost effective arrangement and can be the difference between business success or failure.
+An Advisory Board, or Board of Advisors, is an affordable, low risk and cost effective arrangement and can make the difference between the success or failure of a SMB.

 The problem is that most small business owners do not have the complete skillset to build a business.
-Struggling to know what are the right things to do.
-Wasting valuable time involved in trying to learn skills that they should outsource.
-At the same time ignoring important parts that they don't understand!
+They have a number of missing 'how's' and no 'who's'.
+They struggle to know what are the right things to do.
+Wasting valuable time involved in trying to learn skills that they could outsource.
+At the same time ignoring important elements that they don't understand!

 Spending hours, days and weeks tangled in the weeds.
-While the business slowly collapses.
+While the business slowly dies.

 A Board of Advisors or Advisory Board

-A Board consists of selected members having a defined role and focus.
+An advisory board has selected members having defined roles and focus.
 Their primary role is to help the founder, the owner or the leadership team make better decisions.
-With this in mind the chosen members will have specific and complementary skills and knowledge.
+So the chosen members will have specific and complementary skills and knowledge.

 The Advisory Board are not shareholders or investors and hold no real power in the business.
-Yet their input will make a critical contribution to the business success.
+Yet their input makes a critical contribution to the business success.

-John Francis, or better known as "Johnny Franchise", has spent a lot of time and energy helping to set up and organize advisory boards.
+John Francis, better known as "Johnny Franchise", has spent many years and shed much sweat and tears helping to set up and organise advisory boards.
 These were for franchisors and founders, or brand CEO's, as well as for franchisees.
+Francis says:

-This is not an overnight solution as it takes time and it takes effort.
+This is not merely an overnight function as it demands time and it takes effort.
+John states:

-John states "I see the value.
-I've seen it before, putting a board in place and then looking at it a year or two later after a board has been in place."
-The transition or transformation of that business is effectiveness.
+"I see the value.
+I've seen it before, putting a board in place and then looking at it a year or two later.
+The transition or transformation of that business is effectiveness."

 Eliminating Founders Syndrome

-The Advisory Board will reduce the threat of an over controlling, bottleneck owner.
+The Advisory Board can reduce the threat of an over controlling, bottleneck owner.
 They will simplify the strategies, the execution and the accountability and unleash the power inside that organization.

 The Role of the Advisory Board

-The Board members provide perspective and views on issues that the founder may not see or be aware.
+The Board members provide perspective and views on issues that the founder may not see or be aware of.
 It should be emphasised that while these Boards are informal they should have the trust and respect of the business owner.

 This structure should be used in all phases of a the business life cycle from initial business planning and justification to the sale of the business.

-They are not a bunch of friends but skilled professionals hand-picked to add value.
+It is important that the board is not just a bunch of friends but skilled professionals hand-picked to add value.

 Advisory board members should leverage their knowledge and network.
 Providing other vantage points and viewpoints.
-Think about their role along the lines of that of a non-executive director.
+Thinking about their role along the lines of that of a non-executive director.

 Advisory Board Performance

-As this Board is a value adding element of the business it goes without saying that members will be remunerated.
+As this Board is a value adding element of the business it goes without saying that members will be paid.

-Francis says "It's very satisfying to see the impact of setting up the board and then serving on the board.
+"It's very satisfying to see the impact of setting up the board and then serving on the board.
 But really rewarding is looking at the results a year or two later.
-Saying to the founder, “now look at your company, look at what you've done here”.
-Say we turned the founder into a CEO."
+Saying to the founder, 'now look at your company, look at what you've done here'.
+The founder has transformed into a CEO."

 The Advisory Board is a mechanism to help make this happen.
 It is an affordable, low risk. high impact performance multiplier.
 With high potential for positive impact.